mgroupntua/MSolve.MachineLearning/theory/chapter1.md

 # References
-[1] Machine Learning with Scikit-Learn & TensorFlow
+[1] Machine Learning with Scikit-Learn & TensorFlow, A. Geron, O' Reilly, 2017